kamstrup/fn/README.md

 an *updater* function to create a collector.
 The updater function tells the collector what to do if there is an existing value in a slot.

-In this example we count the number of occurrences of names in a sq.
+In this example we count the number of occurrences of names in a seq.
 We do this by mapping to names onto a seq of `{name, 1}` tuples and then instructing the `UpdateMap` to sum the values every time it merges an element into the map: